Yusra230/WorkTrace/README.md

 AI suggestions and chat responses do not count as learner competency evidence.
 The evaluator must ground its mappings in recorded learner actions, such as selected evidence, decisions, verification, the final solution, and the independent explanation.
 The public receipt returns a backend-sanitized timeline.

-## Why WorkTrace Is Different

-### Normal AI Chatbots

-They help people produce answers.
-They usually do not show how a person reasoned with the AI or whether they checked its suggestion.

-### Final-Answer-Only Assessments

-They evaluate the output.
-They can miss the investigation, evidence selection, verification, and decision-making behind it.

-WorkTrace evaluates the process behind the answer, not only the answer itself.

 ## Product Flow

 The current application has five major screens:

-- **Home** — the public entry page.
+- **Home**: the public entry page.
 Its investigation actions open the internal flow at `#/investigate`.
-- **MissionEntry** — loads the real public mission preview before a session is created.
+- **MissionEntry**: loads the real public mission preview before a session is created.
 The learner acknowledges the mission and starts one investigation session.
-- **InvestigationWorkSpace** — the full internal workspace for code review, AI chat, suggestions, decisions, verification, evidence, final submission, and follow-up explanation.
+- **InvestigationWorkSpace**: the full internal workspace for code review, AI chat, suggestions, decisions, verification, evidence, final submission, and follow-up explanation.
-- **EvaluationTransition** — shows real evaluation status.
+- **EvaluationTransition**: shows real evaluation status.
 It requests receipt generation once the follow-up answer is successfully persisted and supports retry after an evaluator failure.
-- **CompetencyReceipt** — renders the backend-provided receipt, competency evidence mappings, and sanitized event timeline.
+- **CompetencyReceipt**: renders the backend-provided receipt, competency evidence mappings, and sanitized event timeline.

 An active in-progress session can be restored from browser session storage.
 A completed receipt is restored separately and takes precedence over the public entry flow.

 ## Technical Architecture

 WorkTrace is a small full-stack application.
+I developed it during OpenAI Build Week with Codex and GPT-5.6 as development collaborators.

 - The frontend is React and Vite.
 - Redux Toolkit manages the client workflow state and async requests.